 Jeremy Wing Kwan Wong

-Jeremy Wing Kwan Wong is an accomplished Singaporean concert pianist, chamber musician, composer and music theorist.
-He is the president of World Piano Teachers Association, Finland and is highly sought after for masterclasses and served regularly as a member of jury panel in international piano competitions.
+Jeremy Wing Kwan Wong is an accomplished Singaporean concert pianist, chamber musician, composer, and music theorist.
+Based in both Finland and Singapore, Jeremy is currently a full-time teaching and research faculty at Sibelius Academy, University of the Arts Helsinki, the president of World Piano Teachers Association, Finland and an associate faculty at School of Music, Nanyang Academy of Fine Arts, Singapore.
 His versatile performance and teaching experiences led to regular appearances in music festivals, competitions and performance masterclasses in Asia and Europe.

-Alongside his international performing career, Mr. Wong is a reputable piano and theory pedagogue.
+Alongside his international performing career, Jeremy is a reputable piano and theory pedagogue.
 Having written and published numerous pedagogical works on teaching piano improvisation and performance analytical theses.
-His three-volume book on Applied Improvisation was completed in year 2014, followed by the Adult Improvisation Course for Adults in year 2018.
-His two academic research papers, Tonal organisation of three Schubert Sonatas from a Schenkerian Perspective and Phrase structure and Formal Functions in the Opening Themes of Tchaikovsky’s Seasons op.
+His three-volume book titled Fundamentals with Theory & Improvisation: An Applied Improvisation Method was completed in year 2014 followed by the An Applied Improvisation for Adult in year 2018.
+His two academic research papers, Tonal organization of three Schubert Sonatas from a Schenkerian Perspective and Phrase structure and Formal Functions in the Opening Themes of Tchaikovsky’s Seasons op.
 37, was published in 2013 and 2017 respectively.

 The core of his teaching methods revolves around a constructivist approach to enacting musical meaning, inner hearing, and theory-led applied improvisations into one’s performance.
 Being a devoted and pedagogically driven teacher, Jeremy’s students have succeeded in international competitions as well as international music examinations and entrance exams.